dennypenta/go-api-walkthrough/README.md

 - handling data errors and present them as domain errors in a nutshell it must implement the interface the domain layer expects, not the other way around.

+In this implementation is used sqlx and squirrel. sqlx provides more flexibility working with sql rows. sqlx can be replaced to pgx + pq to utilize required postgres data types. squirrel helps to build sql queries and gives an option to reuse the parts of the statements and covers security side (such as sql injection vulnerability).
+All those tools can be replaced with Gorm.
+However, I recommend using gorm only on pet projects to discover the tool well enough.
+Go doesn't provide flexible meta programming and write reflection, so it's not possible to bring similar experience as we saw in django orm or rails active records with lazy execution.
+Therefore it narrows flexibility and makes executing raw sql queries on complex aggregations around joined tables.

 ##### assembly

 It's a folder responsible for composing all the dependencies and providing the core components for the process such as web service, logger, migration launcher and so on.